 Best practice tip

-Our Termination of employment letter – redundancy template (DOCX 49.4KB) includes a step by step guide to handling the redundancy process.
+Our Termination of employment letter – redundancy template includes a step-by-step guide to handling the redundancy process.

 If a business is considering redundancy of 15 or more staff, employers need to give written notification to Services Australia of the proposed dismissals.
 More information and a notification template are available on the Services Australia website.

 As part of the consultation process, employers can provide the following information about support and resources available to employees being made redundant: